henningkerstan/heartbeat-led-pi/README.md

 # heartbeat-led-pi
-A TypeScript implementation of a heartbeat LED for Node.js on a Raspberry Pi
+A TypeScript implementation of a heartbeat LED for Node.js on a Raspberry Pi.